Internationally Educated Nurses: Applying for Registration

 - Apply to the College of Licensed Practical Nurses of Alberta (CLPNA)

-- After submitting your NNAS Advisory Report to CLPNA, CLPNA will ask you to complete an Internationally Educated Nurse (IEN) Application for Registration and pay the required fee.
+- Once NNAS has issued your Advisory Report to the CLPNA, the CLPNA will ask you to complete an Internationally Educated Nurse (IEN) Application for Registration and pay the required fee.

-- Once your file is complete, CLPNA will assess your file to determine whether you meet CLPNA’s:
+- Once your file is complete, the CLPNA will assess your file to determine whether you meet the CLPNA’s:

 Questions about the NNAS application process?
 Contact NNAS’s Customer Care Department at www.nnas.ca/help.